TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_connected_sbc.md

 ## SBC

-Connecting a Single Board Computer, such as a raspberry pi 3B/3B+/4
+Connecting a Single Board Computer, such as a raspberry pi 3B/3B+/4.

 ### Prepare the Raspberry Pi

 Follow the instructions detailed [here](stm32_sbc.html).

+{% include tip.html content="If you want to use a board other than a Raspberry Pi, please follow the guide [here](dsf_on_armbian.html)"%}

 ### BOM